CFC2k22Organisation/SwachBin-Main/README.md

     8. The ultrasonic sensor senses the trash level and sends the information to the flask app to be displayed in the dashboard.
     9. All the information gets displayed in the IoT dashboard.
 ## Long description
-For the development of SwachBIN we followed a two pronged approach
+For the development of SwachBIN we followed a two pronged approach:
-1. Design thinking based approach and
+1. Finding out "The What" by using design thinking based approach and
-2. Technology Level Readiness (a development methodology popularised by NASA).
+2. Finding out "The How" by Technology Level Readiness (a development methodology popularised by NASA).
-##### Design Thinking in Play
+##### Design Thinking in Play:

 At first, we did a value proposition analysis and identified two types of users:
 1. Citizen User - a person who uses a trash bin at source (like household / shop / school etc)
 2. Community worker - a person who picks the trash and transports it to the waste disposal center